kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 ucrd       passwordChecked   -     Alice SMITH-WESSON   []                 {"office":"312R"}   [alice@mycompany.com,alice.smith@mycompany.com]
 ```

-Although this password was validated by the `ucrd` provider, the login fail.
+Although the password was validated by the `ucrd` provider, the login failed.
+This is intentional behavior: for a user defined in a higher-priority provider, we don't want a secondary provider to allow password changes.

-This is intended behavior, as, for a user defined in a prioritized provider, we don't want a secondary one to allow a password change.
+In other words, the first provider in the list that defines a password for a given user will validate it (either successfully or not).

-In other words, the first provider in the list which define a password for a given user will validate it. (either successfully or not).
+!!! note

-> The providers list order is important
+    This is why **the provider list order is important**.

-This also means the password definition in the k8s CR database for `alice` is useless.
+This also means the password definition in the Kubernetes CR database for `alice` is unused.

 ### john

-Now, let's try to login with `john` user.
+Now, let's try to log in with the `john` user:

 ``` { .bash .copy }
 kc token-nui --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public --login john --password john123 -d